This article includes the following:

 Cutting audio

-To cut audio, select the audio range or clip and press Command+X. The audio range or clip is cut, and placed on the clipboard, ready to be pasted.
+To cut audio, select the audio range or clip and press Command+X (macOS) or Ctrl+X (Windows).
+The audio range or clip is cut, and placed on the clipboard, ready to be pasted.
 When you cut audio, a gap is left in the audio file from which you cut. if you selected a clip, the clip is removed from the timeline.
 Note that when you cut audio, you are cutting a representation of the audio, but the cut is non-destructive, and the original audio file remains unchanged.
 You can drag the edges of the cut section back together (trim the clips) to restore the audio you have removed (see Trimming an audio clip).

 Copying audio